PNNL-CompBio/ion-mob-ms/UserInterface/README.md

-User Interface - Functional for MacOS.
+User Interface - Functional for MacOS and Windows.

 This is being built in Python3.9 with the Ktinker front-end library.

-Several changes needed for user accessibility.

-Then:
-Create on install script/executable for mac.
-Then rebuild everything for Windows.
+Currently Functional:
+GUI
+AutoCCS

+Not Functional:
+Pnnl Preprocessor - missing dependency or DLL issue.
+ProteoWizard - No known issues.
+Currently in progress.
+MzMine - issue with xml file.
+Needs to be configured for linux.
+Deimos - Needs Docker image.